fleetdm/fleet/handbook/company/leadership.md

 # Leadership

+This page covers the things managers and other leaders at Fleet need to know about running a great company.

 ## CEO flaws
 [Openness](https://fleetdm.com/handbook/company#values) is important, and so I want to live that by sharing the flaws I know I have.
 I’m fully responsible for improving the things below, listing them is no excuse.
 They are listed here for two reasons.
 The first one is so that people know it is _not just them_, but actually _my fault_.
 The second one is so I can improve, I hope that listing them here lets people know I appreciate when you speak up to me about them.